Djibouti eVisa Guide for American Samoa Citizens

 No. Djibouti no longer offers visas on arrival.
 You must apply online before you travel.

-Disclaimer :Although this information was last updated in August 2025, we recommend verifying with the appropriate agencies, embassies, and airlines to ensure complete accuracy regarding your travel plans.
+Content Disclaimer: Although this information was last updated in March 2026, we recommend verifying with the appropriate agencies, embassies, and airlines to ensure complete accuracy regarding your travel plans.